 - Login to your Shopify account.
-If you’re setting up a free trial, start at the Dashboard and scroll to Step 4: Setup shipping and tax rates, then click the Configure Shipping button (as seen below).
+If you’re setting up a free trial, start at the Dashboard and navigate to Setup shipping and tax rates, then click the Configure Shipping button (as seen below).
 If you already have an account, start at the Dashboard, select Settings from the left navigation bar (not pictured), then select the Shipping tab.

 - Once in the Shipping tab, scroll to Fulfillment/Dropshipping.
 Find Shipwire and click activate.

 - Enter your the email and password associated with your Shipwire account in the corresponding boxes.
 Click Activate.

 Scroll to the top of the Shipping page (you are already on it) and refresh.
 The Shipping Rates section will display the Shipwire connection.